PaulShpilsher/concurrent-go/README.md

-# Golang concurrent task runner
+# Simple Golang concurrent task runner

-A runner with limit of how many concurrent goroutines can be execiting at the same time.
+Task runner limiting how many concurrent goroutines can be executing at the same time.

+It uses channels to enforce maximum number of goroutines execiting simultaneously.

 ## Example
 ```go